Sebo26/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. Display content of two files /etc/passwd and /etc/hosts
 4. Display the last ten lines of file /etc/passwd
 5. Display the first ten lines of file /etc/passwd
+6. Display the third line of file iacta